Skip to content

 What the matrix is not.
 Not a normative invention — every row's claim already sits in the owning spec named in column 2.
 Not a replacement for the per-category prose above — the prose carries the why and the threat model; the matrix carries the one-place index.
 Not implementation-bound — the CLJS-reference column names the binding; other-language ports re-bind without re-deciding.

 Forward-looking obligations.
 The matrix's "Sub-cache read" row carries the single ambiguous future-work item: the :sub-cache slice of re-frame2-pair-mcp's snapshot tool is not yet elide-wrapped (the contract is pinned at Tool-Pair §Direct-read privacy L607).
-Tracked as rf2-0hert.
+The obligation itself is already normative — a MUST pinned by the Tool-Pair contract; what remains is the CLJS-reference implementation landing the wrap, which is an implementation task tracked against the re-frame2-pair-mcp snapshot surface, not a deferred spec decision.
 Every other forward-looking obligation in this matrix either lands as a concrete bead or surfaces as an explicit third-party / port obligation (the Implementation hook column names "no shared framework helper — tools each own their writing boundary" for the file-path case; ports re-binding ride the per-language equivalent).

 Pragmatic stance